 It runs on 3x AAA batteries (not included), or you can power it externally via micro-USB connector from power banks, computers or various adapters that supply 5V.
 For portable powering you can use standard disposable batteries, or even better Ni-Cd, Ni-MH or Ni-Zn rechargeables (with 1.2 - 1.6V nominal voltage).
 All batteries must be charged externally (if you power the whale via USB cable, batteries will be disconnected and won't be charged - Glo would not know if they are of a rechargeable type or not).
 To access batteries pull by the 'tail' to remove the wooden shell which is held in place by magnets.

 You can record sounds from Glo just as if you recorded from any other device with a headphone-level sound output.
 If you are recording using a digital recorder (Zoom, Tascam and simialar) and there is extensive noise in the recorded signal, altough you don't hear it in the headphones, the culprit is usually that the volume is too low and what you hear is quantization noise.
 To mitigate this problem, turn the volume up at the Glo side, and turn the sensitivity down at the recorder's side.

 Something is not working as expected?
 Internally, Glo remembers settings like input levels and sound source configuration even after powering off.
-If you think something is mis-configured and it's hard to tell what, you can reset all settings to factory defaults: hold both CHANNEL and BINAURAL buttons for 5 seconds, until lights starts blinking.
-Glo will reset and behave as new again.
+If you think something is mis-configured and it's hard to tell what, you can reset all settings to factory defaults: hold both POWER and PLUS (+) buttons for 5 seconds, until lights starts blinking.
+Glo will reset and work like new!